my1396/Econ-Study/_posts/2024-02-18-Norsk-Tema.md

 Lærerne vurderer elevenes **prestasjoner og fremgang** → the teachers evaluate the students' performance and progress

+fremgang(en) → uncount.

+ha fremgang → to succeed, prosper, be doing well

+være i fremgang → to be making progress

 å rette opp → to correct, fix; implies *repairing consequences*, not just marking it as corrected.

 å rette noen feil → to correct (a specific error)